-Sons John and Paul Hixson reflected on their parents’ family and community influence for a near-capacity crowd in Louisiana College’s Guinn Auditorium.
+Sons John and Paul Hixson reflected on their parents’ family and community influence for a near-capacity crowd in Louisiana Christian University’s Guinn Auditorium.

 John, who is an LC trustee residing in Lake Charles, said the Hixson family has “lots of roots [here].
-Our family believes in Louisiana College.”
+Our family believes in Louisiana Christian University.”

 Alumna Lauren Hixson Philips is an accountant in Lake Charles; and Emma, a pre-med student and member of the Wildcats tennis team, attended the event.
 Unable to attend was Paul’s daughter Meggie, who is an alumna and doctor serving as a missionary in Tanzania.

-But the Hixson heritage at Louisiana College goes back to 1907, when Carroll’s father was an adjunct faculty member, John said.
+But the Hixson heritage at Louisiana Christian University goes back to 1907, when Carroll’s father was an adjunct faculty member, John said.